 The purpose of the Independent Reading Course is to provide the student with an opportunity to do in-depth reading of the literature on a specific topic in Neuroscience with the guidance of an expert in the area.
 The student works with a member of the Neuroscience faculty at Vanderbilt and, through reading and discussion with the faculty sponsor, will gain knowledge and understanding of the research that has been published on a particular area or problem in Neuroscience.
 This is an ideal and recommended course as preparation for, or taken in conjunction with, NSC 3861 Undergraduate Research to provide the student with the necessary background in the research area.
 The course may be repeated once for a total of 2 hour credit toward the Neuroscience major.

 Once a student has been admitted to NSC 3851, his or her primary interactions during the semester will be with the faculty sponsor.
 However, all students are required to write a term paper (8-page minimum, 15-page maximum) on the focal topic of the readings.
 The document should be double spaced with 1-inch margins, and 12pt Times or equivalently clear font.
+The references do not have to fit into the page limit.
 NSC 3851 may only be taken twice for credit.